diego589/Mini-AB-Filament-Sensor/README.md

 ![f6](/Images/Limit.PNG)

 13. Route your cable following the path as shown in the image below.
-If you didn't print _[a]FS_Cowling_Dragon.stl_ you have to sand a a path down yourself (black circle in image below)
+If you didn't print _[a]FS_Cowling_Dragon.stl_ you have to sand a path down yourself (black circle in image below)

 <img src = "/Images/Path.jpeg" height = 300> <img src = "/Images/Path2.PNG" height = 300>